 - Worsening symptoms after treatment: You may experience new or worsening symptoms after infusion, including fever, difficulty breathing, rapid or slow heart rate, tiredness, weakness or confusion.
-If these occur, contact your healthcare provider or seek immediate medical attention as some of these events have required hospitalization.
-It is unknown if these events are related to treatment or are due to the progression of COVID-19.
+If these symptoms occur, contact your healthcare provider or seek immediate medical attention as some of these symptoms have required hospitalization.
+It is unknown if these symptoms are related to treatment or are due to the progression of COVID-19.

 The side effects of getting any medicine by vein may include brief pain, bleeding, bruising of the skin, soreness, swelling, and possible infection at the infusion site.
 The side effects of getting any medicine by subcutaneous injection may include pain, bruising of the skin, soreness, swelling, and possible infection at the injection site.

 These are not all the possible side effects of REGEN-COV.
 Not a lot of people have been given REGEN-COV.
 Serious and unexpected side effects may happen.
 REGEN-COV is still being studied, so it is possible that all of the risks are not known at this time.